Why Do Cyclists Wear Sunglasses? 3 Main Reasons Explained!

 2. Elements Protection

-Protecting your eyes against elements like water, wind, mud, dust, branches, etc., is no less important, especially for mountain bikers that often encounter them in terrain.
+Protecting your eyes against elements like water, wind, mud, dust, branches, etc., is no less important, especially for mountain bikers who often encounter them in terrain.

 Scicon Sunglasses Splashed with Water